Well Pet Care

 Intestinal parasites including hookworms, roundworms, whipworms, tapeworms and coccidia can make your pet very sick (or even die).
 Many of these parasites can also infect people.
 We provide appropriate testing to screen your pet for these parasites and prescribe medications to both treat and prevent parasite infections.
 Puppies and kittens are at very high risk for intestinal parasites and so we treat puppies and kittens aggressively during their early months to control infections they acquired from their mother before or soon after birth and to prevent reinfestation.
 Adult pets also need routine control of intestinal parasites since they routinely pick up new infections from their environment, soil contact, from prey animals they consume and from fleas.

 Fecal Exams: Because many different intestinal parasites infect cats and dogs and no one dewormer controls every parasite, we need to check your pet's stool for parasites.
-Since parasites are evident on fecal exam only at certain stages of their lifecycle, a "negative" fecal does NOT mean that your pet is clear of parasites but just that we weren't lucky enough to catch them today.
+Since parasites are evident on fecal exam only at certain stages of their life cycle, a fecal with "no parasites seen" does NOT mean that your pet is clear of parasites but just that we weren't lucky enough to catch them today.
 If a fecal is "negative", your pet will receive a dewormer that is effective against the most common parasites.
 A "positive" fecal allows the veterinarian to choose a dewormer that is effective against the parasites we know your pet has.
-Fecal exams are needed every 6 months.
+Fecal exams are needed once yearly if your pet is on a monthly preventative.

 Dewormings: Monthly deworming is advised for all adult cats and dogs.
 In our heartworm endemic region, we take care of the need to deworm for intestinal parasites monthly by using a HWP that also controls common intestinal parasites.